BYE BYE HAVANA

 its disintegrating roads and toxin-belching jalopies, its plethora of armed policemen

-Cuba stands pummeled by an unworkable socialism and a voracious
+Cuba stands pummeled by an outdated *ism and a voracious

 consumer appetite.
 What began some 50 years ago seems spent,